Kaltharos/RPGMods/README.md

 ### HunterHunted System
 - There's no known issue yet.
 Heat level does get reset if you reload the plugin/restart server, this is an intended behaviour.

+### PvP System
+- Punishment debuff lower the player gear level, which will be override by the experience system if the exp system is active.

 </details>